HelgeCPH/clipunch/README.md

 In case data spans more than a year, multiple punchcard visualizations -one per year- are created in chronological order.

+Note, the tools assumes that provided dates are unique.
+If multiple data values for a single date are given, only the last one is visualized.

 ## Installation